BuvinJT/distbuilder/docs/HighLevel.md

 Relative or absolute path to a license file to be included in an installer, which the end user will be required to agree to.

+#### ifwWizardStyle

+QtIFW installer predefined visual style.

+	QtIfwConfigXml.DEFAULT_WIZARD_STYLE <per platform>

+    QtIfwConfigXml.WizardStyle.AERO     <Windows Default>
+    QtIfwConfigXml.WizardStyle.MAC      <MacOS Default>
+    QtIfwConfigXml.WizardStyle.MODERN   <Linux Default>
+	QtIfwConfigXml.WizardStyle.CLASSIC  <Simliar to MODERN>

+#### ifwLogoFilePath, ifwBannerFilePath

+Relative or absolute path to QtIFW installer image resources.
+These should .png files (on any platform).
+Transparency is supported.

+Note: `ifwLogoFilePath` is only applied in MODERN or CLASSIC style installers.
+Note: `ifwBannerFilePath` is only applied in MODERN style installers.

 #### ifwCntrlScript, ifwCntrlScriptText, ifwCntrlScriptPath, ifwCntrlScriptName